ucsd-cse15l-w24/ucsd-cse15l-w24.github.io/src/week2/index.md

 # Now on remote server
 Last login: Sun Jan  2 14:03:05 2022 from 107-217-10-235.lightspeed.sndgca.sbcglobal.net
 quota: No filesystem specified.
-Hello cs15lsp23zz, you are currently logged into ieng6-203.ucsd.edu
+Hello user, you are currently logged into ieng6-203.ucsd.edu

 You are using 0% CPU on this system